-- 2.1 The unaudited Annual Accounts were noted by the Partnership at its meeting on 18th June 2021 and submitted to the appointed external auditor Azets Audit Services. - 2.2 There are no qualifications to the draft audit certificate.
-The Auditor's draft opinion states that the financial statements present a true and fair view of the Partnership as at 31st March 2021 and its income and expenditure for the year then ended. - 2.3 The audit opinion is subject to the completion of the following areas of work: - · review of most recently provided audit evidence; - · consideration of events subsequent to the balance sheet date; and - final checks and review, including for accuracy and consistency. - 2.4 The key messages from the audit are presented on pages 3 to 6 of the draft External Audit report.
+- 2.1 The unaudited Annual Accounts were noted by the Partnership at its meeting on 18th June 2021 and submitted to the appointed external auditor Azets Audit Services. - 2.2 There are no qualifications to the audit certificate.
+The Auditor's opinion states that the financial statements present a true and fair view of the Partnership as at 31st March 2021 and its income and expenditure for the year then ended. - 2.3 The key messages from the audit are presented on pages 3 to 6 of the Annual Audit report. - 2.4 The Performance and Audit Committee reviewed the draft Annual Audit report at its' meeting on 10th September 2021.